Rational Homotopy Equivalence: Algorithmic minimal model for a simplicial set

 The first formula explains the role of $p!$ in the definition of Whitney forms $\omega_f$ for $f\colon [p]\to [n]$, because it forces $\int_{\Delta^\sigma} f^*\omega_f=1$ for $\sigma=(f(0),f(1),\dots, f(p))$.

 In the next step, our aim is to identify $(C_{PL})_n$ with $W_n$ using the integration map.
-Since $k$-forms are integrable over $k$-simplices, each $k$-form $\omega$ produces a $k$-cochain whose values on the chains are integrals of $\omega$. \begin{defn} The de Rham map $DR\colon W_n^k\to (C_{PL})_n^k$ is a linear map defined by the following prescription:
+Since $k$-forms are integrable over $k$-simplices, each $k$-form $\omega$ produces a $k$-cochain whose values on the chains are integrals of $\omega$. \begin{defn} The de Rham map $DR\colon W_n^k\to (C_{PL})_n^k$ is a linear map defined by setting:

 \end{defn} Note that we use the same notation $d$ for coboundary $C^p(\Delta[n];\Qbb)\to C^{p+1}(\Delta[n];\Qbb)$ and the exterior derivative of the differential forms.
 Then, Stokes' theorem implies that